Hurricane

 It is TropicalWeather.net's mission to give its patrons detailed, timely, and accurate forecasts for hurricanes and tropical storms.
 It is not our goal to be the very first with new computer forecast information as many others do.
 Contrary to belief, the newest, most updated forecast model "runs" are not always better than the previous forecasts.
 Yes, we want to get the forecast out fast, but more importantly want to evaluate the information and get it right.

 We do not venture into preseason long-range forecasting.
-Those type of hurricane forecasts generally can not be forecasted with consistently high accuracy.
-We concentrate our efforts where it matters the most - short term forecasting of one week or less.
+Those type of hurricane forecasts are getting better, but we concentrate our efforts where it matters the most - short term forecasting of one week or less.

 Why choose TropicalWeather.net?

-Over the past several years an increase in hurricane activity has caused loss of life and property damage of historic proportions.
+Since the 1990's an increase in hurricane activity has caused loss of life and property damage of historic proportions.
 Unlike some media giants, TropicalWeather.net is not here to show images of storm ravaged coastlines, or reporters in peril.
 We study the tropics and any type of weather that can affect tropical weather.
-Most other networks can only offer a limited amount of time to weather.
-We do not take commercial breaks.
-We do not have reporters at the coast.
 We spend time studying satellite imagery, radar, forecast models, upper air winds and hurricane hunter data.
 Our time and energy are solely spent on tropical cyclone forecasting and its impacts on you.
 You can trust Tropicalweather.net's experience.

 What people are saying about Tropicalweather.net....